How to Choose Your Perfect Wedding Venue

 Your venue and your photographer are probably the most important things to consider for your wedding.
 It may be worth expanding your budget window and cutting back elsewhere for your perfect spot.

 Another important factor to consider is location.
 Some of the most beautiful wedding venues are tucked away in places you don’t usually go.
 Are your family and friends able to travel a bit to attend?
 If not, you might want to stick to a wedding venue in a more accessible location like the city.

 Pro tip: If a little bit of driving is do-able, look in places close to your target city, too.
 Just a little bit of driving takes you out of the city and opens up lots of new possibilities!
-If you happen to be getting married in Murfreesboro, TN, check out these 10+ Jaw-Dropping Wedding Venues in Murfreesboro.
+If you happen to be getting married in Tennessee, check out these curated venue guides to help simplify your decision.

 If your venue is outdoors, you won’t have to worry much about this (just be sure not to have the ceremony when the sun is too high- your photographer can help you choose the perfect time if you aren’t sure).